bitnom/TradingView-UDF/README.md

 **How-To**

 As I most often create APIs for use alongside Wordpress, I have left the Wordpress initializer in the code but commented out.
 This UDF assumes that you're installing it under an `/api/` subdirectory on an Apache, Litespeed, or OpenLitespeed server.
 It will work on NGINX as well but you'll have to create your own rewrites in that case.

+This UDF currently aims to act as a proxy between crypto exchanges and the TradingView charting library.
+This is accomplished using the [CCXT library](https://github.com/ccxt/ccxt).

+Issues & pull requests are welcomed.